Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Results and Discussion

-\paragraph{Bond lengths} In addition to testing whether our NAOs can accurately describe wavefunctions, structural property prediction is the most straightforward and particularly meaningful among molecular properties.
-We performed benchmarks on 11 molecular systems by optimizing atomic coordinates and measuring bond lengths, and compared the results with those obtained with PW basis sets (Table~\ref{tab:molecule-bond-lengths}).
-Here, NSW is still used to evaluate the precision loss introduced by contraction and truncation separately.
+\paragraph{Bond lengths} Besides verifying that our NAOs can accurately describe wavefunctions, structural property prediction is among the most straightforward and meaningful molecular properties to evaluate We benchmarked the 11 molecular systems by optimizing atomic coordinates and computing bond lengths, and compared the results with those from plane-wave basis sets (Table~\ref{tab:molecule-bond-lengths}).
+Here, NSW is also used to separately evaluate the accuracy loss caused by contraction and truncation.

 As revealed in Figure~\ref{fig:molecule-summary-plot}(b), all errors are distributed not above than 0.02 \AA, in Table~\ref{tab:molecule-bond-lengths}, all averaged absolute errors (MAE) are below 0.01 \AA.
 Because the standard deviation of the bond length prediction error of the DFT functionals is about 0.06 \AA~\cite{bao2019weak}, NSWs and all our NAOs are considered as reliable, the real space truncation, angular momentum selection, and primitive functions contraction do not introduce practical error.
 In addition, the difference in precision improvements between introducing 1d/1f (pVTZ) and 1s1p/1s1p1d (pVQZ$^=$) can also be observed in this test. pVTZ can decrease the MAE and MRE of pVTZ$^-$ by nearly one half, while the decrease by pVQZ$^=$ is nearly negligible.